 The principal activities of the Company are investment holding and provision of management services.
-The principal activities of the Group consist of manufacturing and trading of ductile iron pipes, steel and plastic pipes and fittings and waterworks related products, construction work and project management for waterworks and sewerage industry.
+The principal activities of the Group consist of manufacturing and trading of ductile iron pipes, steel and plastic pipes and fittings and waterworks related products, construction work and project management for waterworks and sewerage industry and trading in scrap metal.
 The principal activities of the subsidiaries are disclosed in Note 6 to the financial statements.

-There have been no significant changes in the nature of these activities during the financial year.
+There have been no significant changes in the nature of these principal activities during the financial year.

-The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the directors on 13 July 2022.
+The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 10 July 2023.